 (Updated 8:48 a.m) A Virginia man who stood trial for firing a gun at a man at a Germantown gas station — an escalation of an argument over an available gas pump — is scheduled for sentencing Wednesday in Montgomery County Circuit Court.

-Dmytro Solomatin, 27, of Reston, Va., was convicted Jan.
+Dmytro Solomatin, 27, of Reston, Va., Jan.
 19 of first-degree assault and weapons offenses; he was acquitted of fist-degree attempted murder.
 Judge Ronald B. Rubin presided the three-day trial.

 During the trial, Solomatin testified that he fired a 9 mm gun in the direction of Michael Rickley after they got into a fistfight at Freestate gas station Aug.
 6, 2011.